- Automated bidding strategies have overtaken manual bidding as the most efficient way to bid

-Until other factors need to be taken into account, and the machine can’t do that (yet).
-If your account for some reason or another is not performing well with automated bidding, ask yourself what the causes might be and see if you can correct those factors before you blindly discard it forever.
+If your account, for some reason or another, is not performing well with automated bidding, ask yourself what the causes might be and see if you can correct those factors before you blindly discard it forever.

 If you tried automated bidding two years ago and it didn’t work, try it again.
-Google’s Smart Bidding has improved tremendously, and other solutions have become much better.
+Google’s Smart Bidding has improved tremendously.
 Just be sure to ask questions and become knowledgeable about when to apply automated bidding.

 For new accounts, are you still running manual bid strategies in the beginning before a conversion threshold is hit?